-As a teacher you know how distracted or upset girls can be when they are not getting on with their friends.
+As a teacher you know how distracted or upset girls can be when they are having friendship difficulties.
 In the “Relationships” module of the Building Resilience programme I teach teen girls to recognise healthy and unhealthy behaviours in a relationship, and explore their strategies for friendships.
 This enables girls to feel empowered to make choices about the friends they are spending time with, and the relationships they enter into.

 Our starting point is to reflect on the multitude of relationships in our lives, but how the relationship we have with ourselves – our inner voice and our attitude to ourselves – is central.
 And how this, crucially, underpins our relationships with other people.